 - Custom oral appliances – Custom nightguards or oral splints created by an orthodontist can be an excellent way to get relief without medication.
 Nightguards are mouthguards that are worn at night and they protect your teeth from the effects of sleep bruxism (teeth grinding).
 By softening the impact, they can help prevent damage and compression of the TMJ.
 Splints are appliances that keep the jaw in a more comfortable, stable position, relaxing the muscles, alleviating pressure on the TMJ and thus decreasing pain.
 Depending on how bad the TMD is, you might have to wear it full-time for a specified period before transitioning to night use.
 It doesn’t permanently alter the jaw position, which is why it’s especially good during the diagnostic period.

-- Counseling – If your TMJ disorder is stress-related and relaxation techniques haven’t been effective, counseling can be beneficial.
+- Counseling – If your TMJ disorder problems are stress-related and relaxation techniques haven’t been effective, counseling can be beneficial.
 A professional can help you identify your stressors, develop coping mechanisms and show you how to be more mindful of clenching.

 - Orthodontic treatment – If TMD is due to malocclusion and an imbalance in bite forces, braces or Invisalign can align the teeth and jaws, which repositions the TMJ and surrounding structures.
 We don’t automatically turn to orthodontic treatment, however, because, first, we want to make sure the prescribed movements will help with TMD and not make positioning worse.